dhiway/cord/docs/sdk/statement-store-audit.md

 ## Verdict

-Commons has the runtime allowance policy and the pinned omni-node has persistence, propagation and RPC support, but the feature is opt-in and the CORD SDK/host surface is absent.
-It is therefore `runtime-and-node-opt-in-present-sdk-gap`, not production-qualified.
+Commons has the runtime allowance policy, the pinned omni-node has persistence, propagation and RPC support, and the CORD SDK now provides a structured permission-gated client.
+The feature is still opt-in and the concrete desktop/mobile host transport is pending, so it is `runtime-node-and-sdk-present-host-adapter-pending`, not production-qualified.

 ## Evidence